The earliest films in the history of cinema

 #06 The Execution of Mary Stuart (1895)

-"The Execution of Mary Stuart" (1895), a compelling one-minute silent horror and drama film directed by Alfred Clark, emerges as a pivotal landmark in early cinema.
-Garnering a solid 6.6/10 on IMDb and a 78% approval from Google users, this American silent trick film, produced by Thomas Edison and distributed by Edison Studios, captures a momentous historical event – the execution of Mary, Queen of Scots.
-Noteworthy for being the first known film to incorporate special effects, specifically the stop trick, "The Execution of Mary Stuart" skillfully employs cinematic illusion to portray the tragic scene.
-Released on August 28, 1895, in the United States, the film stars Robert Thomae and Mrs. Robert L. Thomas, bringing a haunting authenticity to the historical reenactment.
-With its brevity, groundbreaking use of special effects, and historical subject matter, this silent gem stands as an early testament to the evolving art of storytelling through the medium of film.
+"The Execution of Mary Stuart" is one of the earliest landmarks of cinema and is an incredibly engaging one-minute silent horror and drama produced by Alfred Clark in 1895.
+Receiving acclaim with 6.6/10 on IMDb and 78% of approval from Google users, this American silent trick film was produced by Thomas Edison and distributed by Edison Studios.
+The film mentioned above adapted the execution of Mary, Queen of Scots.
+It was the first film to utilize special effects and, more precisely, the stop trick.
+"The Execution of Mary Stuart" effectively uses screen illusion in presenting the tragic scene.
+"The Execution of Mary Stuart," starring Robert Thomae and Mrs. Robert L. Thomas, was released to the United States market on August 28, 1895, giving a haunting realism to the historical enactment.
+Brief is a silent gem with its innovative use of special effects and historical subject matter that serves as an early testimony to the evolving art of telling a story through the medium of film.

 #05 Carmencita (1894)